sueppchen/PixMob_waveband/README.md

      - f (interactiv)

  ### content of the Pixmob_cement folder
-   + copy the whole folder to your arduino sketchbook/libraries folder
+   + copy the whole folder to your arduino sketchbook/libraries folder or download [release v0.2.1](https://github.com/sueppchen/PixMob_waveband/releases/tag/pre)
    + now you can use the pixmob library with example(s)

 ## thanks to: